guishengwang/Udacity-Behavioral-Cloning/README.md

 There is a line of header in the file of "driving_log.csv" which should be removed from the list created from csv file.
 ![alt text][image10]

-After appending all lines into the list, the first line (header in csv file) was pop out of the list, otherwise it will created problem during reading images.
+After appending all lines into the list, the first line (header in csv file) was pop out of the list, otherwise it will cause problem during reading images.

 ```sh
 lines=[]